drewnoakes/metadata-extractor/README.md

 - .NET  [metadata-extractor-dotnet](https://github.com/drewnoakes/metadata-extractor-dotnet) is a complete port to C#, maintained alongside this library
 - PHP [php-metadata-extractor](https://github.com/gomoob/php-metadata-extractor) wraps this Java project, making it available to users of PHP
 - Clojure [exif-processor](https://github.com/joshuamiller/exif-processor) wraps this Java project, returning a subset of data
+- Clojure [beeld](https://github.com/danielsz/beeld) wraps this Java project, returning all of the data.
+It also defines an interface for low-level image manipulation.
+It will resize an image while honoring the orientation tag, preserving portrait mode (something Java's _ImageIO_ doesn't do).
 ---

 More information about this project is available at: